saabbassel/nestjs/training_plan/Day01 Introduction to NestJS & Environmen.md

   Use services for business logic
   Use controllers for handling requests and responses

+## Controler

+- Introduction to Controllers
+  Building APIs is complex without structure; this course teaches how to create well-structured endpoints in NestJS.
+  You’ll learn to set up controllers and routing, handle requests/responses, and implement validation and DTOs.
+  By the end, you’ll be able to build maintainable, efficient APIs using NestJS controllers and routing.

+- Intro to Controllers
+  Controllers in NestJS handle incoming API requests and send responses.
+  Use the @Controller decorator to define a controller and optionally set a route prefix.
+  Methods inside controllers are mapped to HTTP routes using decorators like @Get, @Post, etc.
+  Controllers delegate business logic to services, keeping code modular.
+  The Nest CLI can scaffold modules and controllers, automatically handling imports and file structure.
+  Test files are generated by default but can be omitted with a flag.

+- GET Routes and the Param Decorator
+  Use @Get decorator to define GET routes; route prefix from @Controller applies to all handlers.
+  Route handlers can accept parameters from the URL using the @Param decorator.
+  @Param extracts values from the route and injects them into the handler method.
+  Example: findAll returns all speakers; findOne returns a speaker by id.
+  Test GET routes using a client (e.g., Rapid API, Postman) to verify correct responses.

+- POST Route and the Body Decorator
+  Use @Post decorator to define a route for creating resources.
+  The @Body decorator injects the request body into a method parameter.
+  TypeScript can define expected structure for the body (e.g., name, expertise).
+  Test POST requests to ensure the API extracts and returns the correct data.

+- PUT and DELETE Routes
+  @Put decorator defines a route for updating resources; expects id from route and updated data from body.
+  Use @Param for id and @Body for updated data; TypeScript defines optional fields.
+  @Delete decorator defines a route for deleting resources; uses @Param to extract id.
+  Typically, these routes call service methods, but initial examples return static data for testing.
+- The HTTPStatus Decorator
+  Use @HttpCode decorator to set custom HTTP status codes for responses (e.g., 204 No Content).
+  NestJS provides HttpStatus constants for readability and error prevention.
+  Setting status codes helps communicate the result of operations (e.g., successful deletion).

+- The Query Decorator
+  @Query decorator extracts query string parameters from requests.
+  Example: scheduleDay parameter added to speakers; @Query('scheduleDay') injects its value.
+  Use pipes (e.g., ParseIntPipe) to transform query parameters to correct types before method execution.
+  Test GET requests with query parameters to verify correct extraction and transformation.

+- DTOs and Validation
+  Controllers should delegate business logic to services for maintainability.
+  Services manage data (e.g., in-memory array for speakers) and provide CRUD methods.
+  Inject services into controllers via constructor for single instance usage.
+  Use ParseIntPipe to convert route parameters to numbers for type safety.
+  Test all CRUD operations to ensure correct delegation and data management.

+- Data Validation with Data Transfer Objects (DTOs) DTOs define the expected structure of incoming request data for validation.
+  Create DTO classes (e.g., CreateSpeakerDTO) with properties and validation decorators (IsNotEmpty, IsString, IsEmail).
+  Install class-validator and class-transformer for validation support.
+  Set up a global ValidationPipe in main.ts to enforce validation across all routes.
+  Invalid data is rejected with descriptive error messages, improving security and reliability.

+- ValidationPipe and Whitelisting
+  ValidationPipe can be configured with whitelist: true to strip out extra, unwanted fields from requests.
+  Prevents processing of unexpected or malicious data by enforcing DTO structure.
+  Test by sending requests with extra fields; only defined DTO properties are accepted.

+- Generate a Resource with NestJS CLI
+  Nest CLI can generate an entire resource (module, controller, service, DTOs, entities) with one command.
+  Choose transport layer (e.g., REST API) and enable CRUD entry points for rapid development.
+  Generated files are automatically imported and registered in the app.
+  DTOs and entities are scaffolded for best practices and faster feature development.

 # 📝 Summary

 Nest applications follow a Model-View-